-Best places in Berlin – Which neighborhood suits you best?
+Best Places in Berlin – Which Neighborhood Suits you Best?

 Are you up for party till the break of dawn or do you rather prefer a quiet neighborhood where you can enjoy evening walks without bumping into hordes of drunken tourists?

 In order to help you with your decision which might be the best place in Berlin to live for you we put together a little guide which should help you make your decision.

-Best place for families to live in Berlin – Prenzlauer Berg
+Best Place for Families to live in Berlin – Prenzlauer Berg

 The houses were run down, some of the ‘Hinterhäuser’ did not have electricity, you had to share bathrooms with several other people in the house and the heating system was a disaster.

 This is why at first a lot of young students, lefties and house squatters made Prenzlauer Berg their playground.
 But with time the houses were renovated, many people could not afford the rents anymore and people from around the world discovered the charm of Prenzlauer Berg.